kwiecinski/BMS-and-offgrid-photovoltaic-management-system/README.md

           <img src="docs/photos/ground-mount-structure/steel-workshop-and-painting-01.jpg" width="410" style="display: block;">
         </a>
         <div style="text-align: center;">
-          <sub>Perforated profiles, often used for fixing cable tray systems, turned out to be ideal as internal panel brackets.
-Since they are galvanized, they must be painted with zinc-compatible paint.</sub>
+          <sub>Perforated profiles, often used for fixing cable tray systems, <br>turned out to be ideal as internal panel brackets. <br>Since they are galvanized, they must be painted <br>with zinc-compatible paint.</sub>
         </div>
       </div>
     </td>